Bonus content: Cloud bill optimization checklist

 This led to massively faster innovation cycles.
 In times of economic boom, this type of rapid innovation, infrastructure deployment, and potential associated waste were acceptable to many companies.

 As the pendulum perpetually swings back, times have changed recently.
-We are entering an era where CFOs, controllers, and financial departments need to know more about the costs incurred by cloud resources used by various departments.
+We are moving into a time when CFOs, controllers, and financial departments need to know more about how much it costs for different departments to use cloud resources.

 Finance departments need to answer these questions for every single team/group/department that uses cloud services.
 And in an ideal scenario, the engineering service team should be able to answer some of them as well.